 Does the oil taste fruity?

 Like bitterness, olive oil experts also place a great deal of importance on fruitness of an olive oil.
 A fruity olive oil is generally preferred by many as it is defined as a fresh olive fruit taste.
-Great olive oils can have certain fruity flavors such as green apple, apricot, fresh cut grass, bananas, etc.
+Good olive oils can have certain fruity notes such as green apple, apricot, fresh cut grass, bananas, etc.

 Is the oil Artisanal?